Jinho Baik (University of Michigan), Directed last passage percolation in the upper large deviation regime

 Abstract: Let's randomly choose a permutation of size 𝑁 uniformly and focus on observables such as the length of the longest increasing subsequence, the number of descents, the number of cycles of a given size, etc. The asymptotic behavior of these observables as 𝑁 becomes very large is well understood.
 In particular, it is easy to show that the joint distribution of traces of powers of permutation matrices is asymptotically of type Poisson.
 Now, if we consider not just a permutation, but a word formed by several independent uniform permutations, we know from the works of Nica, Puder, et al. that the asymptotic behavior of the trace of the word depends on the algebraic properties of the word considered.
 In this talk, I will review the uniform case and present a generalization to conjugacy invariant permutations.
 This talk is based on joint work with Mylène Maïda.

-Alex Little (ENS de Lyon), TBA
+Alex Little (ENS de Lyon), The partition function of Beta-ensembles with complex potentials

 Mylène Maïda (Université de Lille), 2d Yang-Mills theory on the torus : stochastic, combinatorial and topological aspects